hellmany/cryptowatcher/README.md

 # cryptowatcher
 Real-time tron/bsc blockchain parser

-A module for real-time transaction analysis on the tron blockchain.
+A module for real-time transaction analysis on the tron/bsc blockchains.

 You get a stream with transaction data such as sender, receiver, contract and amount.